muyo/sno/README.md

 in IDs is an ancient one.
 It's effectively just a *byte-of-whatever-you-want-it-to-be* - but perhaps *8-bits-of-whatever-you-want-them-to-be* does a better job of explaining its versatility.

-### 0 is a valid metabyte
+### `0` is a valid metabyte

 **sno** is agnostic as to what that byte represents and it is **optional**.
 None of the properties of **sno**s get violated if you simply pass a `0`.

-However, if you can't find a use-case for it, then you may be better served using a different ID spec/library altogether (➜ [Alternatives](#alternatives)).
+However, if you can't find use for it, then you may be better served using a different ID spec/library altogether (➜ [Alternatives](#alternatives)).
 You'd be wasting a byte that could give you benefits elsewhere.

 ### Why?